liliya12345/KiteSurf/README.md

 https://kitesurdskanetwo.netlify.app/
 ----

-The goal was to learn new tools such as React and Bootstrap.
+#### The goal was to learn new tools such as ReactJS and Bootstrap.

 KiteSurfSkaneTwo include 5 pages, such as  Home,Shop,Courses,Item,Contacts.
 I have used responsive design using Bootstrap grid (Col and Row).
 I have also used the FormerMotion Library for animation on each page.
 On the first page (#home) there is a carousel, image gallery, menu, which is visible to everyone pages.
 There is also[ a button that can change the theme of the first page to black and white.
 On the other side (#shop) there is a built-in sidebar, carousel with items.